curryenthusiast/Largest_regular_matrix/README.md

 ## Introduction

 Welcome to the Largest Regular Submatrix Finder GitHub repository!
-This program was developed collaboratively by four students to find the largest regular submatrix within a given matrix over the field F2.
+We developed this program to quickly find the largest regular submatrix within a given matrix over the field F2.
 Regular submatrices are submatrices with a determinant of 1, a full rank or a bunch of equivalent characteristics.

 ## Usage